 What impact will Brexit have on your SAP system?

-With Brexit on March 29 coming closer and closer, there are bound to be tangible effects on taxes, customs and procurement.
+Although currently the timing of the Brexit is not yet fixed, there are bound to will be a tangible effect on taxes, customs and procurement.
 Legal requirements, VAT rules and regulations, data sovereignty and process design may change.
 So, how do you make sure your SAP system is up to the challenge?

 To be well-prepared for Brexit, it is important to identify its impact on your organization.
 This can be challenging because the results of the negotiations are still up in the air.
 Fortunately, there are several scans available to measure the potential impact of Brexit.
 In addition to the government scan, we leveraged our expertise to develop a Brexit impact scan specifically for your SAP systems .